-Many, many, years ago, I lived in the desert, for eighteen months.
+Many, many, years ago, I lived in the desert.
 Now, this isn’t about the desert itself, and that is very much part of the point, though the desert, at that time, was the conduit for this experience and learning.
 The population where I was at, at that time, was about 1,200 people, spread out over a pretty wide area.
 There was no cable t.v.
 A few people had satellite dishes and this was back when that meant the huge satellite dish installed at ground level next to the house.
 You could get bad reception on one or two channels if you had a decent antenna, generally speaking, it wasn’t worth the trouble.
 During that eighteen months, the only television that I watched was, when it was airing, during the season, a weekly half-hour comedy show, at someone else’s house, and their reception was equally bad.
 Never watched the news, I don’t recall the television ever really being on.
 Trying to get a radio station to tune was an equally sketchy endeavor, though sometimes, late at night, I could get KLOS out of Los Angeles to tune in for a couple of hours.
 I used to borrow my brother’s cassette player, at length, to listen to tapes.
 We, I, had no idea what was going on in the rest of the world, no idea at all.
 If they’d dropped the bomb, we would have seen the mushroom cloud, same as everyone else everywhere else who had watched the news every night and spent every day all stressed out about something that they would have ultimately as much control over and foreknowledge of, as someone who hadn’t been paying attention at all.

 I don’t know, but I can begin with me.
 If someone drops the bomb, I’m sure I’ll still see the mushroom cloud, same as everyone else.
 In the meantime, I’ll be happier, and that’s at least one person that I can improve the quality of life for. ( Really, don’t fucking litter.)